software-patterns/workshop/projects/software-quality/0000-introduction.md

 mutual recursion solution.
 My design would likely have been far more complicated.

+Perhaps you think this is all just gee-whiz, who-cares stuff, and indeed, I'm not really sure what anyone can get from out-of-context code fragments like this.
+My main point is to demonstrate that I really have had this strange experience, of discovering that I have written code that I don't know how to design.

 Think of what this means for us who write software.
-We all have, hidden somewhere within us, this latent power to create mechanisms whose designs exceed in simplicity and beauty anything our conscious minds can devise.
-If we can only awake this ability, and make it part of our daily work, the software we write will grow and flourish around us like a forest, called into being by a million effortless acts of creation.
+We all have, hidden somewhere within us, the latent power to create mechanisms whose designs exceed in simplicity and beauty anything our conscious minds can devise.
+If we can only awaken this ability, and make it part of our daily work, the software we write will grow and flourish around us like a forest, propelled into being by a million effortless acts of creation.

-If I could say only one word to the programmers of the world to try to awake this ability in them, it would be this one:
+If I could say only one word to the programmers of the world to try to awaken this ability in them, it would be this one:

-TEST!
+**TEST!**

+As practical advice, of course, this is simplistic.
+But as a foundation to build on, it is solid.
+The rest of this book will be dedicated to expanding and refining this monosyllabic mantra, *test!*

-Test early, and test often.
+Here is the first step of that refinement: Test early, and test often.
 Test small units of code.

 Both of the examples above were created using test-driven development.
-The experience of working on them was that I had only to sketch the interface and write the first test;
-the implementation blossomed out from each subsequent test I wrote, as if under its own internal power, like a drop of dye spreading and blossoming in water.
+The experience of working on them was that I had only to sketch the interface and write the first test; the implementation blossomed out from each subsequent test I wrote, as if under its own internal power, like a drop of dye spreading and blossoming in water.

-But test-driven development is not the whole solution; by itself it will never create this amazing quality.
-I've seen it go south enough times to know that.
+But test-driven development, or TDD, is not the whole solution.
+Applied carelessly, it will never create this amazing quality.
+I've seen TDD go south enough times to know that.

-Perhaps you think this is all just gee-whiz, who-cares stuff, and indeed, I'm not really sure what anyone can get from out-of-context code fragments like this.
-My main point is to demonstrate that I have really had this strange experience, of discovering myself writing code that I don't know how to design.

 Could the above code examples be cleaned up?
 Could they be locally improved?
 Certainly.
 Both are from projects on which